code-collaborate-fed24/bjornbacka/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# Björnbacka

+This project is a for code-collaborate course

+## How to run

+1 Clone the whole project

+2 run `npm install` in terminal

+3 to view in brower `npm start`

 In the project directory, you can run: